Piasy/Xrash/README.md

 C++ crash symbolicate for Android, iOS, Windows, etc.

+_Note, for iOS and Windows, CMake 3.17.2 is suggested_.

 ## Android

 Use Gradle + CMake to build C++ sources, and save the unstripped `.so` libs, which are located inside `build/intermediates/cmake/release/obj`.
 Check `build_android.sh` for details.
 Note that you can build your sources with any NDK version.